pavanvidem/training-material/topics/microbiome/tutorials/metagenomics-binning/comebin_version.md

 >
 >    > <comment-title> Parameters </comment-title>
 >    >
->    > The Batch size should be less then the number of contigs.
-But if this is the case for the batch size of 1014 your input data is likely too small to run with this tool !
+>    > The batch size should be less than the number of contigs.
+But if this is the case for the batch size of 1014, your input data is likely too small to run with this tool!
 >    {: .comment}
 >
 {: .hands_on}